defencedigital/moduk-service-manual/src/content/writing-for-services-in-defence.md

 ## Avoid acronyms

-This can be difficult as there are over 24,000 acronyms and terms in Defence.
+This can be difficult as there are over 24,000 acronyms and abbreviations in Defence.

 Only include acronyms that most people are familiar with, for example VAT and NATO.